saud097/Starbucks-Capstone/README.md

 # Sparkify

-Sparkify-Project Readme
+# Data Science Capstone - Churn Prediction at Sparkify
-Data Science Capstone - Churn Prediction at Sparkify Project Definition
+# Project Definition
-Overview
+**Overview**

 This project is part of my Data Science Nano-degree at Udacity.
 In this final project, i will attempt to create a machine learning model, which will be able to predict when users at Sparkify are about to churn.

-The possible event types are:
+# The possible event types are:
 +--------------------------+

 | Cancel|